Saving & Spending Budgeting & Expenses

 Rocket Money is a legit financial services app that helps people manage their money in different ways.
 It focuses on helping you save money by tracking your subscriptions so you can cancel them if you want.
 You can also use Rocket Money to negotiate lower bills from major companies like T-Mobile, Verizon, AT&T, and more.
 Rocket Money has been in business since 2015 and has saved its users more than $14 million during that time.

-Yes, Rocket Money might actually help lower your bills and could potentially help improve your financial health.
-Rocket Money employs professionals to help find discounts and lower rates for cable bills, internet bills, cell phone bills, and more.
-If Rocket Money helps you lower a bill, it takes 35% to 60% of your first year’s savings.
-If your bill isn’t lowered, Rocket Money won’t take anything.
+Yes, Rocket Money can actually help cancel subscriptions.
+You'll need a premium membership to access this service.
+Rocket Money can also lower rates for cable bills, internet bills, cell phone bills, and more.
+If Rocket Money helps you lower a bill, it takes 35% to 60% of your first year's savings.
+If your bill isn't lowered, Rocket Money won't take anything.
 To date, Rocket Money has helped its users save more than $14 million since its inception in 2015.

-Both Trim and Rocket Money make money through their premium services and bill negotiation services.
-If you have a free Trim account and use its bill negotiation services, you’ll pay 33% of your first year’s savings if Trim helps lower one of your bills.
-Trim won’t take a percentage of your savings if you have a premium account.
-Rocket Money charges 35% to 60% of your first year’s savings if it helps you lower a bill, no matter which account type you have.
-If your bill isn’t lowered with either service, you don’t pay the negotiation fee.
+Rocket Money charges 35% to 60% of your first year's savings if it helps you lower a bill, no matter which account type you have.
+If your bill isn't lowered, you don't pay the negotiation fee.

 Is Rocket Money safe?